1coderookie/KobraGoNeoInsights/docs/firmware/fw_klipper.md

   This is actually a quite handy solution if you're using a RPi as you can set everything up in a dedicated case.
 I'll probably do that as well, just for the pure comfort of not having to take care about switching the smartphone on and off as the display is powered by the RPi.
 I just didn't want to spend money again when trying Klipper initially, that's why I used an old smartphone in first place.

 ## Slicers
-Due to the fact that Klipper uses extended g-code and macros, there are a few things to be aware of when using certain slicers like Cura, PrusaSlicer, SuperSlicer etc.
+Due to the fact that Klipper uses extended G-code and macros, there are a few things to be aware of when using certain slicers like Cura, PrusaSlicer, SuperSlicer etc.
-In the following I'll just go over Cura and SuperSlicer really quick as I used them both and SuperSlicer is a fork (with enhanced functionality) of PrusaSlicer.
+In the following I'll just go over them really quick as it would be too much to discuss the slicers in detail.
+You'll find many resources online though where yuo'll find more informations about them.

 ### Cura
 Even though Cura and Klipper work perfectly together, there are a few things to be aware of.